calphool/TRS80MXS/README.md

 Build Notes
 ===========

+July 25, 2019

+I purchased a TRS-80 Model 1 on Ebay, so I don't have to borrow my friend's any more.
+Unfortunately, it didn't come with a power supply.
+So, I designed one.
+Maybe someone with a bad power supply can use my design.
+Here's a pic of the ~[schematic.](img/powersupply.pdf?raw=true)
+The schematic and board layout is in the eaglecad folder.
+I didn't actually use the board layout.
+I just hand wired everything for my supply, and put it inside an electrical utility box.
+If you decide to make one of these, be very careful.
+You'd working with 110V mains voltages, so you need to know what you're doing.
+I'm not responsible if you electrocute yourself!)

+July 7, 2019

+Figured something out that's worth documenting.
+For a long time I've thought that something was wrong with drive 3.
+I was using NEWDOS/80 2.0 disk images in drive 0 (boot drive).
+Apparently there's a command (PDRIVE) that changes how DOS handles different drives.
+The drive image I was using had the wrong settings for drive 3, and by dumb luck and coincidence had usable settings for the other 3 drives.
+As soon as I changed drive 3's TI and TD settings, it started working properly, so there's nothing actually wrong with drive 3!

 July 4, 2019

 I just designed and uploaded the WIFI module.
 It hasn't been built yet, and no software has been written, but the design is